|Dyatov group diary||Russian||typewritten copy from the case files|

 They allegedly spend another "cold" overnight on February 3 on Kholat Syakhl.

 On February 4 the group was supposed to go back to their labaz on Auspiya river.

 From the campsite on February 1 to Mt Otorten is about 18 km.
 Taking into account the return journey, that makes 36 km.
 The group planned to leave on February 1 and return on February 4 to the labaz, the group had to take products for 3 days.

 The upcoming route was r.
 Auspiya - lake Lunthusaptur - Mt Otorten - r.
 Auspiya.
 They started late on February 1 because they waited for the weather to clear out.
 They wrote Evening Otorten №1, built a storage (labaz), gather firewood for the return back.
 Then after lunch, Dyatlov took the risk and lead the group up the the mountain Kholat Syakhl.

 Dyatlov Pass is not where the group was headed (look at the map).
 The pass is the place to go over Kholat Syakhl if you are going to come down.
 Some people speculate that Dyatlov got lost and didn't find the pass.
 This is not true.
 The group didn't intend to go though the pass.
 They wanted to gain altitude and stay on the ridge for a "cold" overnight i.e. without firewood.
 They went 2 km and about 3 pm setup a camp site - see the photos below.

 On February 2 the group was supposed to cover 14 - 14.5 km on a firm snow, reach lake Lunthusaptur and to have a "warm" overnight.
 That's way they took the stove with them and was found in the tent, not used on the tragic night of February 1.

-What happened on the night of February 1959 will haunt us till this day.
+What happened on the night of February 1, 1959 is haunting us till this day.

 We have our own theory of how the tragedy went down published in "1079 - The overwhelming force of Dyatlov Pass".